Two new COVID-19 cases reported in Cape Girardeau County

 In Illinois, Union County reported one new case, bringing its total to six, while Alexander County reported no new cases Thursday.

-Mark Winkler, Cape Girardeau County's emergency management director, speaking at Thursday morning's County Commission meeting, said battling the virus will continue to require vigilance.
+Mark Winkler, Cape Girardeau Countys emergency management director, speaking at Thursday mornings County Commission meeting, said battling the virus will continue to require vigilance.

-Gov. Mike Parson's "stay-at-home" order is set to expire May 3.
+Gov. Mike Parsons stay-at-home order is set to expire May 3.

 More to explore